PS6/C/4/README.md

 # C/4

-Here we have a javascript tag inspaect script to get going
+Here we have a javascript tag inspect script to get going

 Is there a tag, and a code start processing.